Generic Name: Apraclonidine hydrochloride

 The following adverse reactions were reported in less than 3% of the patients: abnormal coordination, asthenia, arrhythmia, asthma, chest pain, constipation, contact dermatitis, depression, dermatitis, dizziness, dry nose, dyspnea, facial edema, headache, insomnia, malaise, myalgia, nausea, nervousness, paresthesia, parosmia, peripheral edema, pharyngitis, rhinitis, somnolence, and taste perversion.

-Clinical practice: The following events have been identified during post-marketing use of Apraclonidine Ophthalmic Solution in clinical practice.
+The following events have been identified during post-marketing use of Apraclonidine ophthalmic solution in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The events, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to Apraclonidine Ophthalmic Solution, or a combination of these factors, include: bradycardia.
+The events, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to Apraclonidine ophthalmic solution, or a combination of these factors, include: bradycardia and hypersensitivity.

 Accidental or intentional ingestion of oral clonidine has been reported to cause apnea, arrhythmias, asthenia, bradycardia, conduction defects, diminished or absent reflexes, dryness of the mouth, hypotension, hypothermia, hypoventilation, irritability, lethargy, miosis, pallor, respiratory depression, sedation or coma, seizure, somnolence, transient hypertension, and vomiting.

 Treatment of an oral overdose includes supportive and symptomatic therapy; a patent airway should be maintained.
 Hemodialysis is of limited value since a maximum of 5% of circulating drug is removed.